-Once the biochar-making process has been initiated, it generates a high-energy content gas (synthetic gas, or wood gas) that can be used as fuel for the process itself, to heat buildings, or to run electrical generators.
+Once the biochar-making process has been initiated, it generates a high-energy content gas (synthetic gas, or wood gas) that is typically used to heat the process, and any additional pyrolysis gas can be treated to heat buildings, greenhouses, or to run electrical generators.
 Therefore, the biochar-making process is a potential source of alternative energy to offset the burning of fossil carbons.
-The produced gases are also rich in organic compounds that can be condensed and used for other purposes such as fuels and associated wood vinegars that are useful as soil amendments.
+The produced gases are also rich in organic compounds and can be condensed and used as a fuel and the associated water vapours can be condensed into wood vinegar which is useful as a soil amendment or to condition the raw biochar.